yesodweb/yesod/README.md

-A next generation web framework using the Haskell programming language,
+An advanced web framework using the Haskell programming language.
+Featuring:
-featuring:

   * safety & security guaranteed at compile time
   * performance